vernonclarke/CurveFit/README.md

 Run the downloaded installer and follow the instructions to set up your Python environment.

-# <center>Instructions for setting up and running Jupyter Notebook with Anaconda/Mininconda</center>

 ### create 'fitting' environment <span style="font-size: 80%;">(do once to set up)</span>: